alpha-tango-kilo/subplant/README.md

 Currently there's no way to change the name of the produced MKV file, it'll be the name of the original file with "+" added to the end

 You'll see the output of `mkvmerge` as it runs to give an indication of progress

+## Roadmap / Feature ideas

+1. Option to copy/symlink/move sub files to be Jellyfin-complicitly named sidecar files (when there are no attachments)
+2. Bitrate subcommand to print the video & audio track bitrates